grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

         :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image62.png" alt-text="A close up of a finger.":::

     > [!IMPORTANT]
-    >Ensure the mesh is not attached in a wrong position as
+    >Ensure the mesh isn't attached in a wrong position as
     > this will lead to poor sound quality.

 2.  **Install the Right Microphone Board** – Align the right microphone